Clair Van Lynden: Composer

 After 1913, Lynden S. Buck would publish his own compositions through the firm under the pseudonym, 'Clair Van Lynden', possibly a Dutch-sounding reference to the forenamed headquarters, the Holland Building.
 Lynden published all known compositions after 1911 in St. Louis through Buck & Lowney.

 His composition, "In Holland" waltzes, was in use as a silent film accompaniment piece by 1915.
 A number of Lynden's compositions became popular film accompaniment pieces, including his "Slumberland" waltzes.
 Similarly, Lynden's composition, "Snow Bird: Indian Characterstücke", was named for the main character 'Little Snowbird' in the 1916 film, The Lure of Heart's Desire.
 "Snow Bird" was introduced in 1916, with lyrics written by Theodore B. White.
-This song was featured by The Billboard magazine, and was issued on piano rolls by the Herbert Co.
+This song was featured by Billboard magazine, and was issued on piano rolls by the Herbert Co.
 By the late 1910s, "Snow Bird" was being performed in various settings in the United States.
 Sheet music for "Snow Bird" was sold into 1923 by Sears, Roebuck stores.

 Lynden's most notable collaboration was with composer Earl Haubrich on the 1915 ballad song, "Someone Remembers Though the World Forgets".
 It was featured by The Billboard in November 1915, and one of its first advertised performances was for a dance in February 1916 in St. Louis.

 Lynden's work has previously been incorrectly classified by the IMSLP as that of a female composer.